Arizona-Sonora Desert Museum

 YOUR LEADERS

-Jesús García is a Cultural Conservation Research Associate at the Arizona-Sonora Desert Museum.
-Jesús was born and raised in Magdalena de Kino, Sonora, México.
+Jesús García, retired Cultural Conservation Research Associate at the Arizona-Sonora Desert Museum, was born and raised in Magdalena de Kino, Sonora, México.
 As a young man he moved to Tucson and earned a bachelor's degree in Ecology and Evolutionary Biology with a minor in Cultural Anthropology from the University of Arizona.
 He began his career with ASDM in 1991 and has taught natural history and cultural programs throughout southern Arizona and northern Sonora.
 His many interests include conservation biology, art, cultural ecology, regional languages, music, and gardening.
 Jesús is a master storyteller and an expert at identifying plant and animal species, describing their preferred growing or breeding habits and explaining their environmental connections to one another and to us.

 Stephen Bernier, Travel Director, runs tour logistics and is owner of South of the Border Tours.
 Stephen has organized and produced tours throughout the American Southwest and Mexico since 1993 that include the University of Arizona Elderhostel/Road Scholar Program, Arizona Historical Society, Scottsdale Sister City, Sabino Canyon Volunteer Naturalists, Arizona-Sonora Desert Museum, Tohono Chul, Portland Art Museum, Heard Museum Guild, Tucson Museum of Art, as well as various other museums and universities.
 Stephen is also a volunteer with Sabino Canyon Volunteer Naturalists.